 Achieve your Social Work degree by finding a quality option you can afford.
 Explore best value schools below.
-22,477 Social Work undergraduate students graduated in 2017 with bachelor degrees nationally.
-Your earnings after you graduate could be around $25,700 to $41,463 in your early career and $33,126 to $72,087 in your mid-career.
+22,681 Social Work undergraduate students graduated in 2018 with bachelor degrees nationally.
+Your earnings after you graduate could be around $11,600 to $41,700 in your early career and $11,600 to $41,700 in your mid-career.
 A lot depends on the program you choose, so consider carefully.

 In order to get the most from your degree, find a college that offers great quality for a fair price.
 College Factual's "Best for the Money" ranking takes into account both the positive outcomes of students and the total cost of a degree.
 To learn more about the methodology behind this ranking see this article about our best value colleges by major methodology.

-Looking for the best of the best?
-Look into University of South Florida - Main Campus to obtain your degree in Social Work.
-University of South Florida - Main Campus social work students earn 0.9% more than the typical social work graduate.
+It's hard to find a better school than University of South Florida - Main Campus if you wish to study Social Work.
 University of South Florida - Main Campus is one of the largest schools in Florida.

 It's difficult to beat University of Northern Iowa if you wish to study Social Work.
+Graduates from the social work major at University of Northern Iowa get 9.1% above the the typical college grad in this field.
 Based in Cedar Falls, Iowa, this university is a good choice for students who flourish in an urban atmosphere.

 Score more than 22 on the ACT?
 That's above the average applicant score, so definitely submit it.
 Rated #3 in Iowa for overall value, we would have estimated this university's terrific instructional programs to be higher priced.
 For additional information, check out the college scorecard.